flx25/push_swap/README.md

 # push_swap

-You can see the subject of the project as a PDF file
+You can see the requirements of the project in the file en.subject.pdf